MrWeasel9/Python-Flask-Server/README.md

 ## Tests

-For the purposes of testing I was provided with a checker from the university which sends a large amount of requests to check the correct functionality of the multithreaded component and make sure the return values are all in order
+For the purposes of testing I was provided with a checker from the university which sends a large amount of requests to check the correct functionality of the multithreaded component and make sure the return values are all in order.

 ### Setup and Run